 With the widespread use of drones or unmanned aerial vehicle in Singapore for recreational purposes, the use of drone for recreational photography and videography is no longer just a novelty but has become a much more common sight.
 However, although these footages may look impressive, as it gives you high angled birdseye view of the building facade and surroundings areas for your property listings that you cannot capture with standard equipment, its use have come under great scrutiny not just because of safety, but also privacy issues!

-Especially for property agents who are thinking of using drone photography or videos to make their property services more appealing to their potential buyers or sellers, one must be aware of the Singapore rules and regulations regarding the use of drone.
+Especially for property agents who are thinking of using drone photography or videos to make their property services more appealing to their potential buyers or sellers, one must be aware of the Singapore rules and regulations regarding the use of drone, especially area limits and no-fly zones around Singapore.
+There are stricter laws upcoming by end of 2019 to regulate drone use in the near future.
 Better think twice before you start using a drone or commission someone to take take drone footages for you, as the laws are very clear on what is required before an approved flight can take place for such commercial purposes.

 Drone For Commercial Use Regulations